 Los Angeles Fire Department Paramedics transported the suspect to a local hospital where he was listed in critical, but stable condition.
 No officers were injured during this incident and the suspect's gun was recovered at scene.

 Force Investigation Division investigators responded to the incident and will conduct a thorough investigation of the officer involved shooting.
 The investigation will ultimately be reviewed by the Chief of Police, the Office of the Inspector General and Board of Police Commissioners for compliance with the Departments Use-of-Force Policy, which states that an officer's use-of-force actions must be objectively reasonable.
 Additionally, the Los Angeles County District Attorney's Justice System Integrity Division will conduct a comprehensive review of the facts of the OIS.

-Anyone with information in regards to this case are urged to call LAPD Pacific Area Detective Luis Jurado at (310) 482-6373 or Detective Mario Barillas at (310) 482-6372.
-During non-business hours or on weekends, calls should be directed to 1-877-LAPD-24-7 (1-877-527-3247).
+Anyone with information is asked to call Force Investigation Division at 213-486-5230.
+During non-business hours or on weekends, calls should be directed to 1-877-LAPD-24-7 (877-527-3247).
 Anyone wishing to remain anonymous should call Crime Stoppers at 1-800-222-TIPS (800-222-8477).
 Tipsters may also contact Crime Stoppers by texting to phone number 274637 (C-R-I-M-E-S on most keypads) with a cell phone.
 All text messages should begin with the letters "LAPD."
-Tipsters may also go to www.lapdonline.org, and click on "Anonymous Web Tips."
+Tipsters may also go to LAPDOnline.org, click on "webtips" and follow the prompts.